FMajdali/Continuous-Control-RL/README.md

     - Fully connected layer which takes the Leaky ReLU of the output of the previous layer and outputs 128
     - Fully connected layer which takes the Leaky ReLU of the output of the previous layer and outputs 1 logit which resembles the State-Value

+# Solution:

+The code is adopted from Udacity but with the following changes (adapted to 20 agents):
+- Created a new method for the agent class "update_memory" to update the replay memory using experiences from the 20 agents
+- Modified the "step" method in the agent class by removing the update memory from it
+- Modified the "sample" method in the OUNoise class to generate a different noise for each agent and action
+- Modified the training loop to adapt with the Unity environment, also made the updates to occur every 20 time-steps, and it updates the networks 10 times

+*The environment was solved in 20 episodes as the below graph indicates*